rhayssacorreaa/rhayssacorreaa/README.md

 - 👋 Hi, I’m @rhayssacorreaa
 - 👀 I’m interested in data analytics
 - 🌱 I’m persuing a degree in data science and artificial intelligence
+- 📫 How to reach me: on my e-mail rhayssa.correasimoni@outlook.com